 Department of Public Health writes:

 In addition, Scarves, bandannas, tissues, and anything not marked N95 or better (N100, P99, P100, etc.) are not helpful.
 "Surgical masks that trap small particles are designed to filter air coming out of the wearer's mouth and do not provide a good seal to prevent inhalation of small particles People with breathing problems (ironically) are discouraged from wearing a mask without getting a doctor's recommendation.
 Wearing a mask may actually be harmful to some people with heart or lung disease because it can make the lungs work harder to breathe.
-Small children, men with beards, and those with lung disease should not wear a mask.
 The state also recommends using a new mask each day, "if you can”.